Tomato brown rugose fruit virus detection

 Restrictions on packaging in Queensland

-Tomato, capsicum and chilli packaging and containers entering Queensland farms or facilities from any source must also be new and unused or meet cleaning and sanitising requirements.
+Tomato, capsicum and chilli packaging and containers entering Queensland farms or facilities from any source must also be new and unused or be a reusable plastic crate or bin that meets cleaning and sanitising standards outlined in the MCO.

 All containers and packaging must display a label or identifier—with a minimum letter height of 5mm—on the outside of the container or package clearly stating the: